 As always there are things to do before you fly that drone.
 Ensuring your drone’s battery is charged and checking the propellers are securely fastened are important.
 But, checking that you are allowed to fly that drone with a camera (or any drone) in the area you’ve chosen and that you have the right approvals is a must.

 USA Drone Regulations

-The following refers to the safety regulations for flying drones in the US (please refer to the Information Sources in case of updates).
+It refers to the safety regulations for flying drones in the US (please refer to the Information Sources in case of updates).
 It is worth noting that no globally-recognized standards for flying drones are in place at the time of this writing.
 But this may change as privacy issues and concerns about the use of cameras with drones come to light.

 A drone is termed an unmanned aircraft system (UAS), which is an aircraft without a human pilot onboard, being controlled remotely by an operator.

 If you are flying a drone in the United States you need to understand and abide by certain rules (e.g. Part 107).
 You should also know that regulations around recreational, educational, government and commercial use can differ.

 In all cases, when operating a drone in the USA: